DFE-Digital/architecture/common-components/index.md

 At its core, CIP is a set of principles, processes, and technologies that facilitate the development and delivery of cloud computing, cloud applications and cloud services.
 The CIP platform is designed using a ‘loose coupling’ approach, which enables services to be hosted independently from each other.
 This means changes can be made without affecting other components, which supports our highly agile working environment.

-Below is an overview of some of the key benefits:
+Here are some of the key benefits:

-Consuming a shared hosting service brings many benefits, including improving efficiency and consistency for delivery teams, and reducing implementation times for projects.
-CIP introduces best practice templates, automation, and customer self-service features, and you can now get access to a secure sandpit environment within just 24hrs.
+- improving efficiency and consistency for delivery teams
+- reducing implementation times for projects
+- best practice templates, automation and customer self-service features
+- access to a secure sandpit environment within just 24hrs

 __Documentation__